-Applicants must have a bachelor's degree awarded by an accredited U.S. college or university or an equivalent degree from a recognized non-U.S. institution and must have taken the LSAT within the past five years.
+Applicants must hold (or be in pursuit of) a bachelor's degree awarded by an accredited U.S. college or university or an equivalent degree from a recognized non-U.S. institution.
+Applicants must have taken the LSAT within the past five years.

 Information concerning the Law School Admission Test may be obtained from the Law School's Admissions Office or from Law School Admission Council (LSAC).
 The test is administered at various centers in the United States.
 Testing dates are usually in October, December, February, and June.
 The latest that applicants for fall admission may take the LSAT is February.

 All applicants for the J.D. program, including international applicants, must register with CAS.
 This service provides a report that standardizes all undergraduate grades and lists the applicant's LSAT score.
 The report also includes writing samples from the LSAT, copies of all transcripts, and letters of recommendation that have been submitted.
 An application for admission will be considered only after the CAS report has been received.

 An applicant must submit a personal statement on any subject of importance that he or she feels will assist the Admissions Committee in its decision.
 It should be no more than two pages, double-spaced.
 Applicants may also submit an optional statement discussing characteristics and accomplishments they believe will contribute positively to the GW Law community and to the legal profession.